John Gregory (footballer): Aston Villa

+Later career

 Gregory's next spell in management was with Derby County (January 2002 – March 2003).
 When he took charge at Derby they were bottom of the Premiership, but after winning both of his first two games at the helm it looked as though he might be able to save them from relegation.
 Unfortunately, seven defeats from their final eight fixtures saw Derby slip out of the Premiership after six years.
 The club's financial problems meant that Gregory hadn't purchased any players during the 2002–03 season, and their subsequent form in Division One was disappointing.

-He was sacked in March 2003 for alleged misconduct but later won £1 million in compensation for unfair dismissal.
+He was dismissed in March 2003 for alleged misconduct but later won £1 million in compensation for unfair dismissal.
 Due to the ongoing lawsuit, Gregory was unable to apply for another managerial position for some time, so he spent most of the next three years working as a television pundit.

 On 20 September 2006, he was unveiled as manager of Queens Park Rangers.
 He replaced Gary Waddock, who had stepped down following a poor succession of results that had left the club bottom of the Football League Championship.
 This appointment caused a schism among QPR fans, some of whom saw Gregory's friendship with controversial chairman Gianni Paladini as a conflict of interest.
-After a decent start with successive victories over Hull City and Southampton, Rangers form dipped before winning three on the bounce (including a victory at (then) league leaders Cardiff City).
-Unfortunately, results did not continue to improve, and relegation looked a distinct possibility for Gregory's men.
-However, following a fine late season run, QPR beat Cardiff 1–0 at Loftus Road on 21 April 2007 to secure their Championship status for another year.
-Gregory was sacked as QPR manager on 1 October 2007, after another string of poor performances.
+After a decent start with successive victories over Hull City and Southampton, Rangers form dipped before winning three consecutive matches (including a victory at (then) league leaders Cardiff City).
+However, results did not continue to improve, and relegation looked a distinct possibility for Gregory's team.
+But following a fine late season run, QPR defeated Cardiff 1–0 at Loftus Road on 21 April 2007 to secure their Championship status for another year.
+Gregory was dismissed as QPR manager on 1 October 2007, after some poor performances.